cablelabs/lpwanserver-web-client/TESTING.md

 1. Open a new terminal tab and CD into this web client repo.
 2. Run `npm install && npm start`.
 This starts the development server on port 3000.
-3. Open a new terminal tab and run `BROWSER=chrome npm run test:browser`
+3. Open a new terminal tab and run `BROWSER=chrome npm run test:e2e`

 ### Run in Selenium Grid